 Provee partners with two orphanages in Guatemala.
 The medical mission team was able to spend one day at the Prince of Peace Home for Girls.
 It is a home for abused, neglected, and abandoned girls.

 Projects at the home for girls included organizing donated medical equipment and painting a building entryway while the children were in school.
 After school was out there was time to play with the girls.

 It was here that I met Esthefany, a 6-year-old girl who was new to Prince of Peace.
 Sadly, she was left, along with her 3 siblings, in the town square by their mother.

-Baking fun at Bread Bros:
+Baking at Bread Bros

 This nonprofit company, called Bread Bros, was created to generate funds for Provee as well as supply bread to the children at school.
-For fun they let our team of volunteers make some bread at their new facility. 👩🍳
+For fun they let our team of volunteers make some bread at their new facility.

 Honestly, I’m not sure if the medicine really made that big of a difference in their lives.
-However, what I am sure of is when they see us come to help them, we represent hope and love to them, and that’s something that money can’t buy.
+However, what I am sure of is when they see people come to help them, it represents hope and love to them, and that’s something that money can’t buy.

 SUBSCRIBE with your email to get notifications about new posts.

-Don’t forget to SHARE and PIN for later! 💗
+Don’t forget to SHARE and PIN for later!